docker/docs/compose/environment-variables/envvars.md

 ### COMPOSE\_STATUS\_STDOUT

-When enabled, Compose switches the output stream, with status and progress messages sent to `stdout` instead of `stderr`.
+When enabled, Compose writes its internal status and progress messages to `stdout` instead of `stderr`.
-The default value is false to use Posix `stderr` in order to easily separate Compose output stream and containers output (on `stdout` by default)
+The default value is false to clearly separate the output streams between Compose messages and your container's logs. and containers output (on `stdout` by default)

 * Supported values: